-- This includes temporary employees such as plumbers, maintence staff, as well as temporary nurses or subsititutes.
+- This includes temporary employees such as plumbers, maintenance staff, as well as temporary nurses or substitutes.
 The unreasonably broad definition of both school and educator will allow many tenants to assert this defense that are not the people that the council seeks to protect.

-- Provides a defense to evictions during the school year, defined as the earilest start date to the latest end date.
+- Provides a defense to evictions during the school year, defined as the earliest start date to the latest end date.

-- This is a permanent ordinace with no sunset date.
+- This is a permanent ordinance with no sunset date.